Why Life Insurance from your Super Fund may not be so super!

 Usually you will receive a 15% rollover discount for paying in this way.

-Under superlinking for a small personal payment you can access better benefits or definitions, such as Own Occupation TPD or Agreed Value income protection cover.
-Trauma cover is not able to be offered by super funds but a retail policy can be superlinked to a super Life/TPD policy in to reduce the cost of the trauma cover.
+Under superlinking, for a small personal payment you can access better benefits or definitions, such as Own Occupation TPD.
+While Trauma cover is not able to be taken out through super, under a retail policy superlinking can be used to reduce the cost of linked trauma cover compared to taking out a standalone policy.

 To ask one of our advisers about superlinking go to Get Advice.